-RE: Reconsiderations, Reviews and Appeals -ITEM: AP3-123-1 Reconsiderations of Decisions
+RE: Reconsiderations, Reviews and Appeals -Reconsiderations of Decisions or Orders

-The Act provides the Board with a limited time period to reconsider previous decisions or orders.
-Subject to certain restrictions, the Board may only reconsider a decision or order under the compensation provisions of the Act during the period of 75 days subsequent to the decision or order being made.
+The Act provides the Board may reconsider previous decisions or orders.
+Subject to certain restrictions, the Board may reconsider a decision or order under the compensation provisions of the Act during the period of 75 days subsequent to the decision or order being made; after 75 days, the Board may only reconsider a decision or order that contains an obvious error or omission.

-"reconsider" means to make a new decision in a matter previously decided such that the new decision confirms, varies or cancels the previous decision or order;
+"reconsider" means to make a new decision in a matter previously decided such that the new decision confirms, varies or cancels the previous decision or order:

-- (1) Subject to subsection (2), the Board may, on its own initiative, reconsider a decision or order made under a compensation provision by the Board or an officer or employee of the Board. - (2)The Board may not reconsider a decision or order referred to in subsection (1) if any of the following apply: - (a) more than 75 days have elapsed since the decision or order was made; - (b) a request for review has been filed under section 270 [making request for a review] in respect of the decision or order; - (c) a notice of appeal has been filed under section 292 [how to appeal] in respect of the decision or order.
+- (1) Subject to subsection (2), the Board may, on its own initiative, reconsider a decision or order made under a compensation provision by the Board or an officer or employee of the Board. - (2) Subject to subsection (3), the Board may not reconsider a decision or order referred to in subsection (1) if any of the following apply: - more than 75 days have elapsed since the decision or order was (a) made; - a request for review has been filed under section 270 [making (b) request for a review] in respect of the decision or order; - (c) a notice of appeal has been filed under section 292 [how to appeal] in respect of the decision or order.